 If you prefer light and fruity coffee, you would look to an African country.
 If you prefer heavier chocolaty coffee then look to a South American country.
 But it’s not as simple as country of origin.

-Every country has a variation in quality, lower quality coffee from one farm maybe sold cheaply and used for instant coffee, and the farm up the road maybe growing some of the best coffee in the world and selling it for ten times the price.
+Every country has a variation in quality.
+Lower quality coffee, primarily Robusta beans, from one farm maybe sold cheaply and used for instant coffee.
+While the farm up the road maybe growing some of the highest-quality coffee in the world and selling it for ten times the price.

-Then, there is roasting the coffee.
+The origin of the coffee plantation does not solely account for the bean quality.
+Coffee roasters also play a significant role.
 The best roaster in the world cannot make a poor coffee taste great, but a poor roaster can roast a great coffee badly and make it taste terrible.

-Assuming you’re buying quality coffee beans (or ground coffee) from a roaster or brand you like, we can now look at what general characteristics you can expect from coffee from different coffees from different countries.
-So here are my Top 8 Coffee Producing Countries (ordered by continent).
+Assuming you’re buying quality coffee beans from a roaster or brand you like, we can now look at what general characteristics you can expect from coffee from different coffees from different countries.
+So here are my Top 9 best coffee countries (ordered by continent).

 Kenyan coffees are famous for their bright, sweet berry-like flavors.
 They tend to be high in sweetness and high in acidity.
 They also happen to be my favorite.
 Kenya has its own grading system for coffee beans, which grades by size (size can also be linked to quality).
 The most common grades are AA which tends to fetch the highest prices.

 AB is the next highest, and the lowest grade is C. You may also see PB, which stands for a peaberry.
 Peaberry coffee beans are beans where only a single seed has developed in the cherry rather than the usual two.
 They are therefore smaller and rounder than a standard coffee bean.

 The other grade you might come across is E which stands for elephant beans, and unsurprisingly these are very large beans.